esteinig/ST772/README.md

-# ST772
+## ST772 Manuscript

-Global phylogenomics of multidrug-resistant Staphylococcus aureus sequence type 772: the Bengal Bay clone
+Emergence and global spread of a multidrug-resistant, community-associated MRSA lineage from the Indian subcontinent